Christian Bethancourt Player Props: Rays vs. White Sox

-The Tampa Bay Rays and Christian Bethancourt, who went 2-for-4 with a home run and an RBI last time out, battle Dylan Cease and the Chicago White Sox at Tropicana Field, Saturday at 4:05 PM ET.
+On Sunday, Christian Bethancourt (coming off going 2-for-4 with a home run and an RBI) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 1:40 PM ET.

-In his previous game, he notched a home run while going 2-for-4 against the White Sox.
+He hit a home run while going 2-for-4 in his last game against the White Sox.

 Christian Bethancourt Game Info & Props vs. the White Sox